Tony Chambers: Professional career

 He has twice been named the Professional Publishers Association's Designer of Year, and twice Editor of the Year for Lifestyle Magazines by the British Society of Magazine Editors.

 Tony's design consultancy, TC & Friends, is involved in a number of high end projects, including OTOMOTO, a joint venture with artist Ryan Gander.
 OTOMOTO's first product is a "joyous" kitchen sink.
-In 2020 he launched Woman and Design joining forces with Sao Paolo based Etel.
+In 2020 he launched Woman and Design joining forces with São Paulo based Etel.

 The BSME Mark Boxer Award

 In November 2015 Tony Chambers received the BSME's Mark Boxer Award for outstanding lifelong services to the magazine industry.
 It is an award that has also been won in recent years by Ian Hislop, Richard Ingrams and Nicholas Coleridge.

 Judging, talks and consultancy

 Chambers is a member of the University of the Arts London Conferments Committee.
 He also serves on the judging committee of the London Design Festival Design Medal, and the judging panels of the Rijksmuseum's Rijksstudio Award, and the Perrier-Jouët Arts Salon Prize.
 He talks and lectures globally on design, communication, marketing and branding.
 Most recently at Art Basel/Miami, Marka 2017 in Istanbul, Expo Revestir in São Paulo, China Central Academy of Fine Arts and the V&A in London.
 In October 2018 he curated a major design auction at Sotheby's in London.